erikhvatum/zplab-IT/production_linux/installation.md

 ### Reboot when prompted

 After the installer completes, click reboot when prompted, and then remove the USB flash memory stick when prompted.
-The system should boot
+The system should boot into the new Kubuntu installation.
+If it does not and you have followed the instructions in the _Ensure that the root drive has the highest BIOS boot drive priority_ section, something more subtle and potentially very arcane is at play, and it's advisable to call IT unless you have time for an excursion into the nitty-gritty of grub, EFI, MBRs, etc.

 ## Configuration

+Reconnect the USB flash memory stick and reboot.
+Ensure that the system boots from the memory stick, as described in the _Boot the Kubuntu USB flash memory stick_ section.

 ### ZFS?